MdMugish/SwiftUIPathway/README.md

 ```swift
 @Injected(\.userProfile) var userProfileUseCase: UserProfileUseCase
 ```

-### Embracing Clean Architecture

-SwiftUIPathway facilitates a clean architectural approach, enabling you to structure your application into coherent layers:

-- **View**: Your UI layer, where SwiftUI views reside.
-- **ViewModel**: Manages the presentation logic, bridging the View and UseCase.
-- **UseCase**: Encapsulates specific business logic of the application.
-- **Repository**: Acts as the data access layer, managing data sources.
-- **Domain Model**: Represents the core business logic of the application.
-- **DTO (Data Transfer Objects)**: Used for transferring data between layers.
-- **Router**: Manages navigation logic within the application.

 By integrating SwiftUIPathway into your SwiftUI projects, you gain access to a suite of tools designed to streamline your development process, allowing you to focus on what matters most: creating amazing applications.
 Start with SwiftUIPathway today and experience the difference in your SwiftUI development journey.